nektarios25ma/GYMNASIO-BRYSWN2/README.md

 # GYMNASIO-BRYSWN2
 SMART CITY-PRIORITY TO AMBULANCE BY SENSOR IN ORDER TO HAVE GREEN LIGHTS Observing ambulances many times to slow down due to the movement of cars and specifically traffic lights, we are exploring the way we give them priority.
+The first idea we are looking for is a sound sensor that will understand the sound of the ambulance siren and as our professor tells us the motif of the sound that transmits the ambulance.